tigerfarm/tigtaskrouterworker/README.md

 <img src="StudioIvr.jpg" width="200"/>

+Click Save.
+Click Publish.
+The Studio is complete and ready to use.

-If you are creating the Studio flow with your phone (drag and drop may not work), use the New Flow option: Import from JSON.
+--- Or, if you are creating the Studio flow with your phone (drag and drop may not work), use the New Flow option: Import from JSON.
 Copy and paste the following JSON, as your New Flow JSON Flow definition text.
 ````
 {